twocats7701/GPDIndex0Bootloader/README.md

 * Applies withdrawal fees that decay over four weeks and harvests strategy rewards with a 5% performance fee.
 * Optional `autoCompoundEnabled` flag runs `compound` after every deposit or withdrawal.

+### Rebalancer
+* Moves assets between two `IYieldStrategy` implementations when a target strategy offers a higher APR.

 ### Strategies
  * **BenqiStrategy** – Supplies assets to BENQI lending markets and compounds QI rewards back into the underlying.
+Includes `emergencyWithdraw` to return all supplied assets and rewards directly to the vault without swaps.
  * **GPDIndex0LpStrategy** – Stakes GPDINDEX0 LP tokens in MasterChef style farms and auto‑compounds farm rewards.
+Provides `emergencyWithdraw` for pulling staked LP and reward tokens back to the vault.
  * **BlackholeDexStrategy** – Deposits assets into Blackhole DEX pools and forwards claimed rewards to the vault.
+An `emergencyWithdraw` function lets the owner recover all deposits and rewards to the vault.
  * **SimpleStakingStrategy** – Lightweight strategy used for simulations and testing scenarios.
  * **VaporDexStrategy** – Stakes LP tokens in VaporDex or compatible farms and compounds rewards back into the vault.
+Supports `emergencyWithdraw` to rescue staked LP and rewards without performing swaps.
  * **AaveV3Strategy** – Supplies assets to Aave v3 lending pools, harvests protocol incentives and can optionally leverage positions using flash loans.

 ### Boosting & Gauges
 * **GPDBoostVault** – Aggregates TWOCATS and GERZA stakes, routes them to strategies and distributes rewards boosted by vote‑escrow balances.
 When `autoCompoundEnabled` is true the vault harvests rewards after each deposit or withdrawal.
 * **GPDGauge** – Gauge contract that attaches to Blackhole pools and distributes rewards proportional to ve voting power.

+### Booster Flow & Emergency Exit
+The protocol interacts with Platypus PTP farms exclusively through external boosters such as Vector and Echidna.
+Treasury funds are never held as raw PTP or vePTP; deposits are routed to boosters that stake on the protocol's behalf.

+Booster positions remain intentionally tiny and must be continuously monitored.
+Off-chain watchers should track booster health and governance changes.
+If a booster is compromised or a pool is exploited, use `scripts/emergency-exit.js` to trigger `emergencyWithdraw` and unwind exposure.
+See [docs/booster-flow.md](docs/booster-flow.md) for a full walkthrough.

 ### Governance & Tokens
 * **GPDIndex0EmissionSchedule** – Stores emission constants and weighting multipliers for governance.